favoriting heart 0

 Inspired by his years spent skiing in Europe, Janss planned Snowmass to emulate ski villages in the Alps, nestled against the slopes and with nature as their defining principle.
 After just nine months of construction, Snowmass opened in December 1967 with five chairlifts and 50 miles of trails during a festive and frenzied weekend of last-minute preparations and celebrations, with journalists on hand from nearly every major media outlet in the country.
 Lift tickets were $6.50 and rooms in the seven slopeside lodges were $20.

-Over 50 years, Snowmass has grown into a year-round family resort and vibrant community, with a mountain whose possibilities continue to be explored.
+Over the years, Snowmass has grown into a year-round family resort and vibrant community, with a mountain whose possibilities continue to be explored.
 Ski-terrain expansions have included the powder fields and steeps of the Hanging Valley and the vast above-treeline bowl of the Cirque, as well as three impressive terrain parks.
 On-mountain investments including the Elk Camp Gondola and Meadows beginner area have topped $100 million in the last 12 years alone.
 Next summer, recreation opportunities increase with the new Lost Forest complex of new hiking and biking trails, an alpine coaster, canopy tour and more.
 And with construction continuing on the final phases of Snowmass Base Village — the largest ski resort development underway in North America — we look forward to what the next 50 years will bring.

 *Photos/videos Courtesy of Aspen Historical Society